glycerine/libzipfs/README.md

 $ mountzip -help
 Usage of mountzip:
   -mnt string
-    	directory to fuse-mount the zipfile on
+    	directory to fuse-mount the Zip file on
   -zip string
-    	path to the zipfile to mount
+    	path to the Zip file to mount
 $
 $ mkdir /tmp/hi
 $ mountzip -zip testfiles/hi.zip -mnt /tmp/hi
-zipfile 'hi.zip' mounted at directory '/tmp/hi'. [press ctrl-c to exit and unmount]
+Zip file 'hi.zip' mounted at directory '/tmp/hi'. [press ctrl-c to exit and unmount]

 ~~~